- To support the advancement and leadership of women in academic medicine

 Jeane Ann Grisso, MD MSc

-Professor of Public Health, Medicine and Nursing
+Public Health, Nursing, & Medicine

 Dr. Grisso has served as principal investigator of many federally-funded investigations focused on urban women’s health issues, including studies of reproductive health, intimate partner violence, menopause, and aging.
 Dr. Grisso recently returned to Penn after 7 years at the Robert Wood Johnson Foundation.
 At RWJF, Dr. Grisso and colleagues developed a $17-million national program to prevent teen dating violence as well as other programs addressing Intimate Partner Violence (IPV).
 Dr. Grisso is currently working with the City’s public health clinics to detect and refer patients who experience IPV.
 She is also Principal Investigator (with Stephanie Abbuhl as joint PI’s) of a recently funded NIH intervention program to improve the status of junior women faculty in academic medicine.
 Dr. Grisso was the founder of the program, FOCUS on the Health & Leadership of Women.
 She is a Senior Scholar and core faculty member of the Center for Public Health Initiatives at Penn.
 Dr. Grisso is joint PI with Dr. Stephanie Abbuhl (Executive Director of FOCUS) on the NIH RO1, "Achieving Success for Women & Academic Medicine: A Randomized Multi-level Trial,” one of only 14 grants awarded to examine causal factors and interventions that promote women’s careers in science and medicine.